-Viewing a Hebrew Text
+Viewing Hebrew text

 To see Genesis 1:1-7 fill out the text selection dialog thus: